mzbac/swift-mlx-server/README.md

 ```
 swift-mlx-server --model hf/model/id --host 127.0.0.1 --port 8080 [--vlm]
 ```
 Replace `hf/model/id` with the Hugging Face model ID.
 Adjust the host and port as necessary to fit your setup.
-Use the `--vlm` flag when running with visual language models that support multi-modal inputs.
+Use the `--vlm` flag when running with vision language models that support multi-modal inputs.

 # API Endpoints